Children often enjoy filling cartons that are suspended in elastic (informal spring scale) to see how far they go down with different items.

 Go 'big' and outdoors: suspend a hanging basket from a bracket with a bungee spring.

-See what happens with greengrocers' scales or digital luggage scales.
+See what happens with traditional spring scales or digital luggage scales.

 Cartons for fruit juice, milk or soup, string, hole punch, long thin elastic bands and tape.